Budgets

 api_key | Requests from a specific API key |

-A single request can match multiple budgets (e.g., a user budget + an API key budget + a tag budget).
+A single request can match multiple budgets (e.g., a user budget + an API key budget + a customer budget).
 All matching budgets must have sufficient remaining balance for the request to proceed.

 Configuration